 With the over abundance of cats and dogs, one of our goals is to help control the pet population.
-We partnered with local animal care professional Dr. Russell B. Jones, to ensure that all animals are spayed and neutered in house before being adopted.
+Our on staff Veterinarian Dr. Russell B. Jones, is here so that all the animals are spayed and neutered in house before being adopted.
 To continue this endeavor with our young animals, we also do pediatric spay/neuters.

 Canine Behavior Assessment/Rescue Wagon

-All dogs go through a behavioral assessment by 2 CBA’s, sponsored by PetSmart Charities to better assess the dogs for transport and adoption.
-Rescue Waggin’s goal of transporting adoptable dogs from shelters with pet overpopulation challenges to shelters in locations where there are plenty of homes can only be met if the dogs that are transported are behaviorally sound.
+All dogs go through a behavioral assessment by several CBA’s, sponsored by PetSmart Charities to better assess the dogs for transport and adoption.
+We transport adoptable dogs from shelters with pet overpopulation challenges to shelters in locations where there are plenty of homes can only be met if the dogs that are transported are behaviorally sound.

 Our goal is to find lifelong homes for all of our animals.
-We do not euthanize for overcrowding and our euthanasia rate for 2016 is 5.28% with an intake of 1,080 cats and dogs as of December 31, 2016.
+We do not euthanize for overcrowding the only time we euthanize is for illness or severe aggression.

 We offer boarding of cats and dogs, and require their current, up-to-date veterinarian records.
 We can walk and provide group playtime.

 Trained shelter dogs become better behaved, less stressed animals in the shelter environment, thus making them more desirable to potential adopters.
 Our staff coordinates with our volunteers to teach essential training techniques.
 We train our animals by using positive reinforcement methods and clicker training.